Trump appointees have ties to companies that stand to benefit from privatizing weather forecasts

 What's drawn less attention is how the downsizing appears to be part of an effort to privatize the work of such agencies.
 In several instances, the companies poised to step into the void have deep ties to people tapped by Trump to run weather-related agencies.

-Privatization would diminish a central role the federal government has played in weather forecasting since the 1800s, which experts say poses a particular harm for those facing financial strain who may not be able to afford commercial weather data.
+Privatization would diminish a central role the federal government has played in weather forecasting since the 1800s, which experts say poses a particular harm for those who may not be able to afford commercial weather data.

-The effort also reveals the difficulty that uber wealthy members of Trump's Cabinet have in freeing themselves from conflicts, even if they have met the letter of federal ethics law.
+The effort also reveals the difficulty wealthy members of Trump's Cabinet have in freeing themselves from conflicts, even if they have met the letter of federal ethics law.

-The White House referred requests for comment to the Commerce Department, which said in a statement that Lutnick has "fully complied with the terms of his ethics agreement with respect to divesture and recusals and will continue to do so.''
+The Commerce Department said in a statement that Lutnick has ''fully complied with the terms of his ethics agreement with respect to divesture and recusals and will continue to do so.''